Everything Hurt Except My Heart: The Secret to Perseverance

 I’ve been feeling a bit this way lately.
 While walking the other day, I noticed a slight shift when I thought of the Japanese word gaman.

 As someone who sees herself as self-directed and proactive, I found this concept hard to swallow when I first heard it.
 But I’ve come to understand that I lack the power to control anything besides my responses to what’s happening in the world and in my life.
-(See “Release the Illusion of Control”)
+I wrote about this idea in my post Release the Illusion of Control.

 What also helps me right-size my discomfort is bringing to mind the forbearance of people who suffered immense hardship -- Nelson Mandela who spent 27 years in prison, the Japanese Americans interned in US camps during WWII and other political prisoners around the world.